-6.2.12 Medium Impact Industry Zone Code
+6.2.12 Medium Impact Industry Zone Code6.2.12.1 Purpose

-(1) The purpose of the zone is to provide for medium impact industry uses.
-It may include non-industrial and business uses that support the industrial activities where they do not compromise the

-- (2) The local government purpose is to: - (a) provide land for a wide range of employment generating uses including industrial, manufacturing and storage activities with greater land requirements or more intensive operating requirements than would otherwise be accommodated in the Low Impact Industry zone: - (b) ensure timely, efficient and well serviced development occurs within the Victory Heights Local Development Area Precinct and East Deep Creek Local Development Area Precinct, in accordance with an approved structure plan. - (3) The purpose of the code will be achieved through the following overall outcomes:
+- (1) The purpose of the zone is to provide for medium impact industry uses.
+It may include non-industrial and business uses that support the industrial activities where they do not compromise the long-term use of the land for industrial purposes.
+Activities considered appropriate in this zone are defined as medium impact industry in the schedule of definitions. - (2) The local government purpose is to: - (a) provide land for a wide range of employment generating uses including industrial, manufacturing and storage activities with greater land requirements or more intensive operating requirements than would otherwise be accommodated in the Low Impact Industry zone; - (b) ensure timely, efficient and well serviced development occurs within the East Deep Creek Local Development Area Precinct, in accordance with an approved structure plan. - (3) The purpose of the code will be achieved through the following overall outcomes:

-Victory Heights Local Development Area Precinct and East Deep Creek Local Development Area Precinct
+East Deep Creek Local Development Area Precinct